StefKal/BookReviewAPI/README.md

 ## Features

-- Search books by title
+- Search books by title (Paginated)
+- Retrieve a specific book by ID
 - Submit a book review
 - Get top "N" reviewed books
 - Get average rating per month of a book